mamobus/true_mmo/README.md

 # True MMO

-yeah, im just making perfect MMORPG in my view
+yeah, im just trying to make perfect MMORPG

 *but im not a designer so its 3d game with  2d pixel-art sprites that are defenetly not stolen*

 ## Installation

-Use makefile to init, compile and run.
+Use make to init, compile and run.

 ```bash
 make init
 make run
 ```
-use -jN flag for faster compilation, where n is ~number of threads you have

 ## Usage

-Is there?
+Is there any?
 You cant really play mmo without server.
 And i didnt host any yet

 ## Features